codeigniter4/CodeIgniter4/user_guide_src/source/general/routing.rst

 Limit the Routes Made
 ---------------------

 You can restrict the routes generated with the ``only`` option.
-This should be an array or comma separated of method names that should be created.
+This should be an array or comma separated list of method names that should be created.
 Only routes that match one of these methods will be created.
 The rest will be ignored::

 	$routes->resource('photos', ['only' => ['index', 'show']]);